-The template only weighs about 600 MB compressed (2 GB on disk) and has only the most vital packages installed, including a minimal X and xterm installation.
-The minimal template, however, can be easily extended to fit your requirements.
-The sections below contain the instructions on duplicating the template and provide some examples for commonly desired use cases.
+fedora-minimal) only weighs about 600 MB compressed (1.6 GB on disk) and has only the most vital packages installed, including a minimal X and xterm installation.

-The Fedora minimal template can be installed with the following command:
+The Fedora Minimal template can be installed with the following command (where

 The download may take a while depending on your connection speed.

-You must start the template in order to customize it.
+You must start the clone in order to customize it.

-As expected, the required packages are to be installed in the running template with the following command.
-Replace “packages` with a space-delimited list of packages to be installed.
+As usual, the required packages are to be installed in the running template with the following command (replace

 [user@your-new-clone ~]$ sudo dnf install packages